-It has been difficult to find the words to write about the revelations about Peter Mandelson and Jeffrey Epstein that have emerged over the past week.
-My thoughts have jumped from revulsion about the revelations themselves, to trying to process what they will mean to those who have experienced abuse by Epstein and other perpetrators.
-Then they have reawakened memories of my own run-ins with …
+Over the past week, my thoughts about the Epstein–Mandelson scandal have jumped from revulsion about the revelations themselves, to trying to process what they will mean to those who have experienced abuse.
+Then they have reawakened memories of my own run-ins with Mandelson – and got me thinking again about the culture of self-justified impunity that power brings with it.

 Learning lessons from the 1990s genocide could help us to better understand what is going on now – in Bosnia and Herzegovina, in the wider world and here in the UK.